 In Barkly East, an area of the commonage near the old rehabilitated solid waste site has been identified for future development as well as land near the entrance of town.
 The land is not serviced.
+A layout plan has been developed and awaiting approval from the district tribunal.
 In Lady Grey, the area near Kwezi-Naledi has been identified for development.
+A layout plan has been developed and is awaiting approval for environmental authorisation, but the JGDM is not confirming bulk service delivery in the area.
 The areas are at the back of the current township and is not yet serviced.